flatmax/jrpc-oo_python/README.md

-# JRPC2-PY-JS
+# jrpc-oo_python

-A flexible JSON-RPC 2.0 implementation enabling seamless communication between Python and JavaScript using an object-oriented approach.
+A Python implementation of the jrpc-oo protocol, enabling seamless communication between Python and JavaScript using an object-oriented approach.

 ## Features